-Paulden is one of two Gazelles International certified business coaches in New Zealand.
-He works in Auckland and Christchurch with companies serious about growth.
+Leigh Paulden is the only senior certified Gravitas Impact premium business coach in New Zealand.
+Based in Auckland and Christchurch, he works with mid-market companies that are serious about sustainable business growth.

 “Your core values are your essential and enduring beliefs.
 They are a handful of rules within a business, which are clearly defined, and your team live by regularly.
 It’s what your people should and shouldn’t do,” Paulden says.

 When an entire team is clear about the core values, it improves the culture within the business, and it’s easier to move the organisation from good to great.